AdobeDocs/commerce-frontend-core/src/pages/ui-components/filters-chips.md

 ---
-group: ui-components-guide
-title: FiltersChips component
+title: FiltersChips component | Commerce Frontend Development
+decsription:
 ---

+# FiltersChips component

 The FiltersChips component provides UI controls that allows users to remove the previously-applied values of the [Filters](filters.html) and [Search](search.html) components.